Reewr/promise-phantom/readme.md

 If you find any issues, please create a new issue for this library.
 When creating an issue, it is very much appreciated if you include relevant examples as well as logs so it is easier for me to debug.

-I will, when I have found the problem figure out whether this issue is regarding this library, node-phantom-simple or PhantomJS and update you / them accordingly.
+I will, when I have found the problem, figure out whether this issue is regarding this library, node-phantom-simple or PhantomJS and update you / them accordingly.